 which means, the words you use are really important…

 to enable recruiters to find you.

-One of the best places you can distinguish yourself is in your summary.
+One of the best places you can distinguish yourself is in the About summary.
 Carefully choose key highlights from your profile and let your personality shine through to showcase your individual talents.

-The first time a potential employer or client meets you in 2019 is likely to be through your LinkedIn profile!
+The first time a potential employer or client meets you is likely to be through your LinkedIn profile!

 Most employers review your LinkedIn profile before they consider inviting you for an interview.
 So, the first impression that a recruiter or potential employer forms of you will likely be your headshot and profile on LinkedIn.

 Are you being found by recruiters on LinkedIn or does your LinkedIn profile needs a makeover?

 Let’s discuss how I can help you Find Work You Love™: https://go.oncehub.com/CWTclient